 Does the word “advertising” still mean anything?
 Is this what you should call your agency?
-Or, should you switch to integrated agency, full-service agency, marketing agency, brand design agency, interactive, digital, experiential, relationship, social…?
+Or, should you switch to digital agency, integrated agency, full-service agency, social media agency, marketing communications agency, brand design agency, interactive, experiential…?
 Yikes.

 That’s the good news for advertising agencies.
 The bad news is that since 2004, the use of this term is decreasing at an alarming rate.
 For more on this trend, read Randall Rothenberg’s insightful article “The Definition of Advertising Has Never Been More Unclear” in AdWeek.